How to Read a Stock Return Map

 Profitable returns (green areas) are associated with buying at relatively low prices and selling at higher prices.
 The most profitable returns occur when buying at or near price bottoms and selling at or near price tops.

-The largest losses (red areas) occur when buying at or near price peaks and selling at or near price lows.
+The losses (red areas) occur when buying at or near price peaks and selling at or near price lows.

 Unbroken areas of green or red represent periods of extended price upsides or downsides.
 A map with several decades of prices often has alternating areas of green and red resulting from repeating upside an downside price patterns.